 2. British troops comprised only a minority of Wellington’s forces.

-The Duke of Wellington may have been British, but the army he led into battle was a multi-national force.
-British troops represented only one-third of Wellington’s army, and the majority of those soldiers were Irish, Welsh and Scottish.
-(Wellington himself was born in Ireland and of Anglo-Irish ancestry.)
+The Duke of Wellington may have been British, but the army he led into battle was a multi-national force with soldiers from Ireland, Wales and Scotland (Wellington himself was born in Ireland and of Anglo-Irish ancestry.)
 Approximately half of Wellington’s forces hailed from German states, and Dutch and Belgian soldiers fought in sizable numbers as well.
 In addition to Wellington’s army, more than 50,000 Prussians under Marshal Gebhard Leberecht von Blucher arrived at the battlefield in the late afternoon and turned the tide of the fight.

 3. A defeated Napoleon considered an escape to the United States.